Agent-powered changelog automation§

 Implementation§

 We initially shipped the changelog automation as an agent skill and then realized that the downsides of exposing it as a bona fide skill are bigger than the upsides.
 I only need to invoke this workflow 1-3 times a month.
+Usually nobody else needs it.
 If the skill gets invoked at the wrong time it could majorly degrade agent effectiveness.
-E.g. someone mentions changelog in the middle of a complex debugging session.
+E.g. someone mentions changelog in the middle of a complex debugging session and it kicks off the whole changelog authoring process.

 Naive attempt§